coders-school/modern-cpp/module1/07-using.md

 StrKeyMap<int> my_map; // std::map<std::string, int>
 ```

 Type alias can be parametrized with templates.
-It was impossible with typedef.
+It was impossible with `typedef`.
 <!-- .element: class="fragment fade-in" -->

 Template aliases cannot be specialized.